veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/tab.md

-{
-  "name" : "tab",
-  "type" : "Component",
-  "category": "Navigation",
-  "version" : "1.0.0" ,
-  "average Rating" : 1,
-  "description" : “Tabs organize content into separate views where only one view can be visible at a time.",
-    "guide":"",
-   "platformSupportVersion " : "4.0.0",
-  " publisher" : "Sankarshan"
-}

-## Guide
 ### Overview
 Tabs are used to navigate between different views within the same context.
 Only one view is rendered at a time.
 Tabs should always be used inside a “Tab Group” component.